 The federal estate tax is set forth beginning in Section 2001 of the Internal Revenue Code (26 U.S.C. § 2001).
 Estate taxes are imposed at the time of the estate holder's death.
 A person's taxable estate consists of all property owned by the estate holder at death, known as the "gross estate," subtracting allowable deductions.
 The gross estate may include real estate, stocks, bonds, business interests, and personal property.
 If the estate holder left a surviving spouse, the spouse's share of the property will be deducted from the gross estate.
 Deductions will also be taken from the gross estate for the estate holder's funeral expenses, debts owed at the time of death, and property devised to a tax-exempt charity.

 Under the Economic Growth and Tax Relief Reconciliation Act of 2001, a certain portion of the taxable estate is also exempt from estate taxes.
-The exemption amounts for 2006, 2007, and 2008 were $2 million.
-Accordingly, estates worth less than $2 million are not liable for any estate taxes.
-For larger estates, however, the value of the estate over $2 million is taxed at rates starting at 39% and rising to 47%.
-The estate tax is scheduled to phase out by the year 2010, although it may be reestablished in 2011 unless the repeal is made permanent.
+The exemption amount for 2019 is $11.4 million.
+Accordingly, estates worth less than $11.4 million are not liable for any estate taxes.
+For larger estates, however, the value of the estate over $11.4 million is taxed at a top marginal rate of 40 percent.

 The federal gift tax is set forth beginning in Section 2501 of the Internal Revenue Code (26 U.S.C. § 2501).
 Gift taxes are imposed on money or property transferred gratuitously by a donor to another individual or non-charitable organization during the donor's life.
 Not all gifts are subject to the gift tax.
 Typically, it is not applied to gifts between spouses and gifts made to qualified charities.
 Additionally, the federal gift tax exclusion allows a donor to give up to a certain amount in gifts each year without paying gift taxes.
-In 2006, this annual exclusion was $12,000.
+In 2019, this annual exclusion is $15,000.
 It applies to each person to whom a gift is made.
-Thus, a donor may give any number of people up to $12,000 apiece without filing a gift tax return.
+Thus, a donor may give any number of people up to $15,000 apiece without filing a gift tax return.

 A number of states impose estate taxes, often called "inheritance taxes," on estates that are not large enough to owe federal estate taxes.
 Like federal estate taxes, property left to a surviving spouse or to a tax-exempt charity may be exempt from state estate taxes.